eslint/eslint/docs/src/use/core-concepts/glossary.md

 ### ESTree

-The standard specification for how to represent JavaScript syntax as an [AST](#abstract-syntax-tree-ast).
+The format used by ESLint for how to represent JavaScript syntax as an [AST](#abstract-syntax-tree-ast).

 For example, the ESTree representation of the code `1 + 2;` would be an object roughly like: